What are Kidney Stones?

 - Your doctor may ask you to undergo a CT or computed tomography scan.
 This helps to detect if there are any stones in your kidneys.

 - Blood and urine tests can help give your doctor an idea of what may be causing your kidney stones.

-Treatment for kidney stones depend on the diagnosis.
-Aside from getting rid of the stones, your doctor would also give you recommendations on how to prevent the stones from reoccurring.
+Treatment for kidney stones depends on the diagnosis.
+Aside from getting rid of the stones, your doctor would also give you recommendations on how to prevent the stones from recurring.